SystemsApproach/5G/preface.md

 that want a deeper understanding of 5G and the opportunity for innovation it provides.
 Readers that want hands-on experience can also access the open source software introduced in the book.

+This book is likely to be a work-in-progress for the foreseeable future.
+It's not intended to be encyclopedic—favoring perspective and end-to-end completeness over every last bit of detail—but we do plan to flesh out the content over time.
+Your suggestions (and contributions) are welcome.

 Larry Peterson and Oguz Sunay, ONF
 August 2019